Can You Eat Chicken Salad While Pregnant?

 So, how can you safely eat chicken salad during pregnancy?

-Make sure your chicken salad is made with fresh chicken and avoid any added deli meats such as ham, unless they’re cooked.
+Make sure your chicken salad is made with fresh chicken and avoid any added deli meat or lunch meat, unless they’re cooked.

 If you want to add cheese to your salad, go for a hard cheese such as cheddar or parmesan.